proton1221/Ball-Game-C/README.md

 # Ball-Game-C
-Simple Ball and obstruction game written in c
+Simple Ball and obstruction game written in c excueted on Borland Turbo C++